inksong/radgrafter/README.md

-# radius-forwarder
+# radgrafter
-radius-forwarder is a simple pkg for forwarding request.
+radgrafter is a simple pkg for forwarding request.